A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Discussion

 \citet{AguichineMousis2021} (an extension of \citet{SotinGrasset2007,BruggerMousis2016,BruggerMousis2017} coupling the atmosphere and interior) also does not include Gibbs free energy minimization, but include an upper mantle made of olivine and enstatite and a lower mantle made of MgSiO$_\mathrm{3}$ and MgO. \citet{AguichineMousis2021} also include S in the planetary core but assume a purely solid core. \citet{AguichineMousis2021}'s model Earth has a radius of 0.992 $R_\oplus$.
 Unlike this model, \citet{AguichineMousis2021,AguichineBatalha2025} is part of a planetary evolutionary model and thus explicitly accounts for the thermal history of a planet.
 It thus may be more appropriate for young planets than our model as it treats their thermal structures self-consistently \citep{AguichineMousis2021,AguichineBatalha2025}.

-\citet{LopezFortney2014} also present a planetary evolution model, albeit focused on H/He-enveloped worlds rather than the water worlds of \citet{AguichineMousis2021}. \citet{LopezFortney2014} use the older H/He EOS of \citet{SaumonChabrier1995} that do not include the more recently impact of non-ideal mixing between H and He of \citet{ChabrierDebras2021} or recent high-pressure simulations of \citet{ChabrierMazevet2019}, resulting in systematically lower densities and thus larger radii. \citet{LopezFortney2014} also approximate planetary cores with EOS for olivine and iron.
-The simplified nature of the prescription for the core and mantle makes the model unfit for application to Earth-like planets.
+\citet{LopezFortney2014} also present a planetary evolution model, albeit focused on H/He-enveloped worlds rather than the water worlds of \citet{AguichineMousis2021}. \citet{LopezFortney2014} use the older H/He EOS of \citet{SaumonChabrier1995} and do not include advances in H/He EOS after 2014, such as the non-ideal effects published by \citet{HowardGuillot2023} \textcolor{black}{or recent high-pressure simulations of \citet{ChabrierMazevet2019}}, resulting in systematically lower densities and thus larger radii. \citet{LopezFortney2014} also approximate planetary cores with EOS for olivine and iron.
+The simplified nature of their prescription for the core and mantle makes their model unfit for application to Earth-like planets.

 The MAGRATHEA model of \citet{HuangRice2022,RiceHuang2025} also does not include Gibbs free energy minimization, instead including olivine, enstatite, perovskite, and a silicate melt.
 Crucially, MAGRATHEA does not include Fe in the mantle, although \citet{RiceHuang2025} does discuss a basic prescription to account for this by modifying the MgSiO$_\mathrm{3}$ EOS that is not in the default model.
 MAGRATHEA also does not include light elements in the core by default, although \citet{RiceHuang2025} discuss the addition of a light element in the core. \citet{HuangRice2022}'s model Earth has a radius of 0.967$R_\oplus$ by default and 0.9884 $R_\oplus$ if temperature jumps are included.